#teambuilding #schoolofthewild #rewildingorganisations #culturechange #meaningfulconversations #bethechange

 Delicious foraged mocktail knocked up by the R+T team as part of their wild team buidling away day with help from @brightonherbalist.
 Spot the hogweed straw and edible flowers.

 #teambuilding #foraging #wildisthenewworkplace #digitaldetox

-First things first - why should you do any team building at all?
-As a leader there are so many day-to-day pressures that having time out of the office with your team might seem like a luxury you can ill afford.
+First things first - why do any structured team building at all?
+As a leader there are so many day-to-day pressures, that having time out of the office with your team might seem like a luxury you can ill afford.

-The answer: your team may experience a lack of progress, poor productivity, or conflicts, all of which can lead to underperformance as a whole.
+The answer: your team may suffer from a lack of progress, poor productivity or conflicts, all of which can lead to underperformance as a whole.

 For today’s workforce, culture reigns supreme, and as Peter Drucker said “culture eats strategy for breakfast” ie it’s good for the business too.

-Read on to discover why we believe heading outdoors into nature is one of the most effective ways of achieving your team building goals and is a vital part of any HR strategy.
+Read on to discover why heading outdoors into nature is one of the most effective ways of achieving your team building goals and is a vital part of any HR strategy.

 At our Leading with Purpose sessions, I ask: "Given all that you've learned and experienced today, if you could commit to doing one thing to make a difference, what would that be?"